lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Mar.
+2019\] One paper is accepted by ACM MobiHoc 2019.
+Congratulations!
 \[Feb.
 2019\] Our work on 'Lip Reading-based User authentication through Acoustic Sensing on Smartphones' has been reported by [IEEE Spectrum](https://spectrum.ieee.org/tech-talk/consumer-electronics/gadgets/this-new-approach-for-user-identification-allows-phones-to-read-your-lips).

 \[Nov.
 2018\] I received the National Scholarship for Doctoral Student (30,000 RMB).
 Thanks to my advisor Prof. Jiadi Yu for his guidance and efforts.